stephengold/Libbulletjme/README.md

 [a mixed open-source license][license].

 The project supports the 3 major desktop operating systems:
 Windows, Linux, and macOS.
-For Windows and Linux, both the x86 and x86_64 architectures are supported.
+Both the x86 and x86-64 architectures -are supported for each operating system.
-It also supports Linux on ARM (armel, armhf, and aarch64) and provides native libraries for the 4 supported Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64) making a total of 12 platforms.
+It also supports Linux on ARM (armel, armhf, and aarch64) and provides native libraries for the 4 supported Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64), making a total of 13 platforms.

 For each desktop platform, 4 native libraries are distributed:
  + a release build using single-precision arithmetic (the default library)